bjssacademy/advanced-tdd/chapter04/chapter04.md

 We need to specify a location, and pass that location into the method call.

 That's not as obvious as it seems, as we need another design decision here.

-I mean who knew that writing code needing _so many_ design decisions?
+> who knew that writing code needing _so many_ design decisions?

+### Representing the location of the ship

-Q: How should we represent the location of the ship?
+We need to decide how to represent the location of the ship on the grid.
+This is a choice.

 Note that this has nothing - and I mean _nothing_ - to do with the implementation of how ships are stored.
 It is our choice.
 Dear Designer-in-Chief - what would you prefer?